Effective from 10th January 2022

 (b) Customer shall promptly pay to Lumi all Fees due, including in respect of services performed, up to the date of termination or expiry; and

-(c) each Party shall return and make no further use of any equipment, property, materials and other items (and all copies of them) belonging to the other Party.
+(c) within forty-eight (48) hours Customer, when responsible, must return and make no further use of any equipment, property, materials and other items (and all copies of them) belonging to the other Party.

 For the purposes of this Clause 7.2, the “Relevant Date” shall be the earlier of subscription date, the go-live date and the Event date.

-8.1 All Respondent Data shall be owned by Customer.
-Customer hereby grants to Lumi a perpetual, non-exclusive and royalty-free licence to use the Respondent Data and the Raw Data for its own purposes provided that such use is on an aggregated basis and is de-identified so that it does not identify, or reveal any personally identifiable information regarding, any individual Respondent.
+8.1.
+All Respondent Data shall be owned by Customer.
+Customer hereby grants to Lumi a perpetual, non-exclusive and royalty-free licence to use the Respondent Data and the Raw Data for its own purposes provided that such use is on an aggregated basis and does not identify, or reveal any personal data regarding, any individual Respondent.
+In respect of use for such purposes, Lumi may be the controller.

-8.5 Notwithstanding any other term herein, Lumi reserves the right to use in any way it thinks fit any skills, knowledge and techniques acquired by it in providing the Services and the Equipment pursuant to this Agreement.
+8.6.
+Notwithstanding any other term herein, Lumi reserves the right to use the Respondent Data in any way it sees fit in providing the Services and the Equipment pursuant to this Agreement.

 (a) it has full power and authority to enter into this Agreement and grant the rights set out within it, and that by doing so it will not be in breach of any obligation to a third party; and